 - 1. Positive behavior supports are changes made to the environment, ways of explaining ideas, setting up routines, teaching skills, coaching, forming relationships, and anything else done to improve the client's quality of life.
-They are part of the person-centered service plan, the daily interactions with service providers, and support the client in learning new or expanding the use of existing skills.

-- 2. Positive behavior supports use concepts and techniques from many fields to accomplish change, teach skills, and improve the client's quality of life.
-Positive behavior supports may use a variety of supports and techniques to meet the client's needs, which may include techniques from:

-- a.
-Behavioral sciences, such as Applied Behavior Analysis, and Task Analysis.

-- Educational sciences, such as Learning Theory, Constructivism, Direct Instruction, Mastery Learning, Functional Education, and Functional Literacy Education.

-- c.
-Psychological sciences, such as Developmental Psychology, Educational Psychology, Motivation Theory, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Social Learning Theory, Measurement, Systems Theory, Positive Psychology, Clinical Psychology, and Behavioral Psychology.

-- 3. Positive Behavior Supports help the client develop the lifestyle they want by:

-- a.
-Supporting the client to live in the community of their choice;

-- b.
-Increasing the client's skills in areas of the client's choice, such as:

-- i.
-Communication;

-- ii.
-Self-advocacy;

-- iii.
-Managing his or her personal affairs;
+They are part of the person-centered service plan, incorporated in daily interactions with providers, and support the client in learning new or expanding the use of existing skills. - 2.
+Positive behavior supports use concepts and techniques from many fields to accomplish change, teach skills, and improve the client's quality of life.
+Positive behavior supports may use a variety of supports and techniques to meet the client's needs, which may include techniques from: - a.
+Behavioral sciences, such as Applied Behavior Analysis, and Task Analysis; - Educational sciences, such as Learning Theory, Constructivism, Direct Instruction, Mastery Learning, Functional Education, and Functional Literacy Education; and - c.
+Psychological sciences, such as Developmental Psychology, Educational Psychology, Motivation Theory, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Social Learning Theory, Measurement, Systems Theory, Positive Psychology, Clinical Psychology, and Behavioral Psychology. - 3.
+Positive behavior supports help the client develop the lifestyle they want by: - a.
+Supporting the client to live in the community of their choice; - b.
+Using the client's priorities and choices in the skills they add or improve in the areas of: - i.
+Communication; - ii.
+Self-advocacy; - iii.
+Managing their personal affairs;

 - iv.
 Activities of daily living;

 - v.
 Social interactions;

 - vi.
 Literacy;

 - vii.
 Vocational settings;

 - viii.
 Recreational activities;

 - ix.
 Spiritual activities; and

 - x.
-Accessing the community; - c.
-Maintaining or increasing the quality and number of relationships the client has with others; - d.
-Respecting and supporting the client to exercise their rights; - e.
-Respecting the client's dignity; - f.
-Honoring the client's choices; - g.
-Preventing the client from experiencing unnecessary: - i.
-Restrictions or restrictive procedures; - ii.
-Medications; and - iii.
-Limits to client choice solely for an employee or service provider's convenience; - h.
-Assisting the client in accessing adequate medical care; - i.
-Assisting the client in pursing their interests; and - j.
+Accessing the community.

+- c.
+Maintaining or increasing the quality and number of relationships the client has with others;

+- d.
+Respecting and supporting the client to exercise their rights;

+- e.
+Respecting the client's dignity;

+- f.
+Honoring the client's choices;

+- g.
+Preventing the client from experiencing unnecessary:

+- i.
+Restrictions or restrictive procedures;

+- ii.
+Medications; and

+- iii.
+Limits to client choice solely for an employee or provider's convenience.

+- h.
+Assisting the client in accessing adequate medical care;

+- i.
+Assisting the client in pursuing their interests; and

+- j.
 Assisting the client in recognizing their successes and gaining recognition by others.